davidjohnbaker1/davidjohnbaker/content/posts/2023-07-18-joining-bluesky/index.md

 After reading this article in [The Atlantic](https://www.theatlantic.com/technology/archive/2023/05/elon-musk-ron-desantis-2024-twitter/674149/) I think it's time to jump ship on Twitter.

-I don't want to be associated with a platform where the owner openly entertains the consipiracy theories that are radicalizing the older generation.
+I don't want to be associated with a platform where the owner openly entertains the conspiracy theories that are radicalizing the older generation.
 I don't want to be associated with a platform where an openly anti-queer, anti-education candidate decides to announces his run for president.
 If it's not good enough for [NPR it's not good enough for me](https://www.npr.org/2023/04/12/1169269161/npr-leaves-twitter-government-funded-media-label).